blink1073/scilab2py/docs/source/info.rst

 Interruption
 ===============
-Scilab2Py will catch a Keyboard Interrupt and interrupt the current Scilab command.
+Scilab2Py will catch a Keyboard Interrupt and interrupt the current Scilab command unless you are on Windows, where it will restart the Scilab session.

 Context Manager